Rhode Island School of Design: Rankings and admission

-RISD's 2020 acceptance rate for admission applications received in the fall of 2020 was 20%.
-In August of 2019, the school announced it would be adopting a test-optional policy for admissions.
+RISD's acceptance rate is 13.8% (2024).
+In August 2019, the school announced it would be adopting a test-optional policy for admissions.

 Campus

 In the past, RISD buildings were mostly located at the western edge of College Hill, between the Brown University campus and the Providence River.
 In recent decades, RISD has acquired or built buildings on the downslope nearer the river, or in Downtown Providence just on the other side of the waterway.
 The main library, undergrad dormitories, and graduate studios of the college are now located downtown.

 RISD Museum

 The RISD Museum was founded in 1877 on the belief that art, artists, and the institutions that support them play pivotal roles in promoting broad civic engagement and creating more open societies.
 With a permanent collection numbering approximately 100,000 works, the RISD museum is the third largest art museum attached to an educational facility.

 Athletics

 RISD has many athletic clubs and teams.
-The symbolism used for their teams is unique.
 The hockey team is called the "Nads", and their cheer is "Go Nads!"
 The logo for the Nads features a horizontal hockey stick with two hockey pucks at the end of the stick's handle.

-The basketball team is known simply as the "Balls", and their slogan is, "When the heat is on, the Balls stick together."
+The basketball team is known simply as "The Balls", and their slogan is, "When the heat is on, the Balls stick together!"
 The Balls' logo consists of two balls next to one another in an irregularly shaped net.

 Lest the sexual innuendo of these team names and logos be lost or dismissed, the 2001 creation of the school's unofficial mascot, Scrotie, ended any ambiguity.
 Despite the name, Scrotie is not merely a representation of a scrotum, but is a 7-foot tall penis.

+The school's color is a vivid blue.